3 Secrets to Encouraging Your Child’s Self Concept

 Examples of how to love them where they are

-But the bottom line helping improve their self concept is to love them right where they are at.
+The bottom line helping improve their self concept is to love them right where they are at.
 Not sure what that means?

-• “I love you” Always works.
+• “I love you.”
+This always works.

 • “Thanks for noticing I’m having a rough day.
 You’re always good at tuning in when I’m upset.”

 • “Great job choosing an apple for a snack today!”
+(Because it’s healthy not because of their weight.)

 • Thanks for taking time to play with your sister today.
 I know she really enjoyed having you to herself.”